animo/expo-digital-credentials-api/README.md

 #### Registering the component

-You should register the component as easrly as possible, usually in your `index.ts` file.
+You should register the component as early as possible, usually in your `index.ts` file.
 If you're using Expo Router, [follow these steps](https://docs.expo.dev/router/installation/#custom-entry-point-to-initialize-and-load) to setup a custom entry point.

 The component will be rendered in a full screen window, but with a transparent background.
 This allows you to render an overlay rather than a full screen application.
 By default all screen content that you do not render something over, has an `onPress` handler and will abort the request.
 You can disable this by passing